openebs/website/website/src/blogs/2018-10-22-running-openebs-on-custom-rancher-cluster.md

 ### Verify if the OpenEBS installation is complete.

-OpenEBS pods are created under “*openebs*” namespace, default Storage Pool and default Storage Classes are created after installation.
+OpenEBS pods are created under `openebs` namespace, default Storage Pool and default Storage Classes are created after installation.

 You can get the OpenEBS pods status by running following command